Saint Leo University: Athletics

 Saint Leo University's athletic teams are known as the Lions.
 They participate as a member of the National Collegiate Athletic Association's Division II in the Sunshine State Conference (SSC).
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, swimming, tennis and distance track; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, distance track, volleyball and beach volleyball.
-The university plans to add acrobatics and tumbling in 2019.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, and tennis; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, acrobatics and tumbling, volleyball and beach volleyball.
+On March 17, 2025, the university's Athletics program announced the return of men's and women's track and field as a varsity sport for the 2025-2026 season.
 The school won its first NCAA Division II National Title in 2016 when the Lions' men's golf team defeated Chico State, 3–2, in the NCAA DII Championship round at Green Valley Ranch Golf Club in Denver, Colorado as part of the 2016 NCAA Division II Spring Championships Festival.
 Saint Leo also played host to the 2016 NCAA Division II Cross Country Championships at The Abbey Course.

 Notable alumni and attendees

-Saint Leo University has produced thousands of alumni over the years, including Charles Henri Baker, a Haitian industrialist and presidential candidate; politicians Richard Corcoran and Ed Narain; George N. Turner, former Atlanta chief of police; musicians Stephen Stills and Desi Arnaz; Major League Baseball executive J. P. Ricciardi; Academy Award-winning actor Lee Marvin; and Major League Baseball player Bob Tewksbury.
+Saint Leo University has produced thousands of alumni, including Charles Henri Baker, a Haitian industrialist and presidential candidate; former politicians Richard Corcoran and Ed Narain; Cerelyn J. Davis, Memphis Police Department chief; and former Major League Baseball player Bob Tewksbury (attended, did not graduate).